cysouw/diathesis/text/c08_preverbs.md

 ### [ NA | NA ] Preverb transitives without diathesis {#sec:preverb-transitive-without-diathesis}

 In contrast to intransitive verbs, it is very common for transitive nominative-accusative verbs to remain transitive when prefixed [@next a].
 The participles of both verbs can be used attributively [@next b].
-The examples presented in this section are in no way intended to be a complete listing, but only serve as a illustration for this phenomenon.
+The examples presented in this section are in no way intended to be a complete listing, but only serve as an illustration for this phenomenon.
 This group of preverb alternations without valency change appears to be very large.

 ::: ex
 a.
 Ich lagere die Kartoffeln im Keller. \